 The module is divided into four components, each composed of 4 sessions: glacial systems, glacial geomorphology and environmental change, aeolian processes, and coastal geomorphology .
 Weekly face-to-face sessions are supported by access to online videos, power point presentations, lecture notes, reading lists and some selected web sites.
 Weekly timetabled sessions will be a combination of lectures, discussions around reading and Q&A. Two days of fieldwork form the basis of the summative assessment addressing set problems and questions.
 A formative GIS exercise is also delivered via timetabled support sessions.

-The module introduces and develops a range of skills that are central to the research process and the development of key skills important for employment after graduation.
+This module introduces and develops a range of skills that are central to the research process and for employment after graduation.
 The module provides students with the research skills they will need to complete Year 3 dissertation projects.
 The syllabus is delivered via tutorial sessions and a lecture/workshop series.
 The tutorials provide a learning environment to support students in discussing key issues and in developing important professional skills.
-They also provide students with the opportunity of developing a champion – their academic tutor, a member of staff who will get to know them well and be well positioned to write references for employment.
-The lecture/workshop series covers IT-related skills needed for writing and illustrating reports, consistently citing and referencing data sources, constructing final versions of geological maps, and plotting orientation data, as well as aspects of Careers and Employability.
-Assessment is coursework-based and comprises an oral presentation, a geological report / literature review, a computer-generated final map poster and a project plan (Gannt chart).
-As part of this module, students are required to complete dissertation project hazard/risk assessment paperwork.
-Help and feedback is provided by the academic tutor and technical staff, as well as the module leader.
+The lecture/workshop series covers IT-related skills needed for writing and illustrating reports, consistently citing and referencing data sources, constructing final versions of geological maps, and plotting orientation data, as well as aspects of project planning and risk assessment.
+Assessment is coursework-based and comprises an oral presentation, a geological report/literature review, a computer-generated final map poster and a project plan (Gantt chart).

 Sedimentary successions are the only archive from which we can accurately decode the Earth’s past.
 Using physical, chemical and biological information we can reconstruct past climates, tectonics and depositional environments.
-This module teaches the fundamental principles of interpreting sedimentary stratigraphy, and develops students’ abilities to recognize sedimentary textures and use them to interpret ancient depositional environments.
+This module teaches the fundamental principles of interpreting sedimentary stratigraphy and develops students’ abilities to recognise sedimentary textures and use them to interpret ancient depositional environments.

-This module is a 10 day field class or online equivalent in which students learn various techniques required to assess the 3D geological evolution of an area.
-Training entails mapping exercises at different scales, designed to develop abilities to visualise geology and geomorphology in 3D, and to analyse and synthesise discrete observations to build a full four-dimensional model that includes the deep-time geological history of the area .
+This module is a residential field class in which students learn various techniques required to assess the 3D geological evolution of an area.
+Training entails mapping exercises at different scales, designed to develop abilities to visualise geology and geomorphology in 3D, and to analyse and synthesise discrete observations to build a full four-dimensional model that includes the deep-time geological history of the area.
 Mapping techniques also include notebook construction, to complement any geological or geomorphological map, generalised vertical sections and lithostratigraphy, and the construction of cross-sections for 3D visualisation.
 These are all skills that are highly regarded and often required by geoscience employers, and this field class also provides the students with several skills required for final year independent research projects.
-Staff supervise all mapping and technical exercises and provide feedback throughout, but with progressively less direct staff supervision as the module progresses, to encourage independent work as student’s skills develop.
-Group work, when possible, develops the individual’s ability to work effectively in a team.
+Supervision of all mapping and technical exercises is designed to encourage increasingly independent work as students’ skills develop.
+Group work develops the individual’s ability to work effectively in a team.
 Assessment takes place during the field class exercise.

 The study of catchment hydrology is concerned with water above and below the land surface, its various forms, and its circulation and distribution in time and space within drainage catchments; it is based on fundamental knowledge of the hydrological cycle and its governing factors.
 Understanding the hydrological cycle is fundamental to physical geography.
 All life is supported by water and all earth systems incorporate fluxes of water to some extent.
 The module covers the main hydrological processes operating in drainage catchments in terms of their measurement, operation and controlling factors.
 The module provide ‘hands-on’ experience of both observing hydrology and modelling hydrological systems, with an emphasis on applied learning, which might be useful in a vocational sense in the future.
 The module will aim to deliver excellent training in the knowledge required to work in a wide variety of environmentally-facing careers, including those with the EA, Natural England or DEFRA, as well as Environmental Consultancies.